brkcvn/next-chatgpt/README.md

 - This application was made to measure the amount of water you spend at home.
 Main reason of this development, how can you use Next.js with ChatGPT. <a href="https://next-chatgpt-last.vercel.app/" target="_blank">Demo Link</a>

-- You can see that you have exceeded or not exceeded  the intermediate and upper limit by entering the water you spend daily, previous weekly and previous monthly.
+- You can see that you have exceeded or not exceeded the intermediate and upper limit by entering the water you spend daily, estimated weekly and estimated monthly.

-- You can get just historical information for weekly and monthly so you enter previous data both of them.
+- If you enter daily value, you can learn amount the estimated weekly and monthly.

 - According to the amount of water you spend daily, a message will be sent to you via ChatGPT.